 Rehab is made up of four phases.
 Each phase is a crucial part of your recovery.

-The first phase is assessment.
-During this phase you will undergo physical and mental examinations.
-These are to find out the best course of treatment for you.
+The first phase is the assessment.
+During this phase, you will undergo physical and mental examinations.
+These are to find out an effective course of treatment for you.
 You will also be offered a range of medicines to help you through the detox period.